Supercharge your Android with free Avast Cleanup

 Under Temperature Readings, monitor the temps for each CPU core.
 The example below shows the average CPU temp around 50°C for a Quad-Core Skylake laptop.

 In the Max column you can monitor the highest processor temperatures recorded by Core Temp.
-And in the Load column, you can see the current CPU load of each core.
+The Load column shows the current CPU load of each core.

-While the easiest and most straightforward computer temperature monitor is Core Temp, there is other good CPU monitoring software on the market.
+While the easiest and most straightforward computer temperature monitor is Core Temp, there’s other good CPU monitoring software on the market.
 Here are a few to check out:

 NZXT’s Cam boasts an easy-to-use interface and allows you to monitor computer temps and other hardware specs from a mobile app.

-Open Hardware Monitor is an open-source computer temperature app that allows you to monitor computer temps, speeds, fans, and other specs.
+Open Hardware Monitor is an open-source computer temperature app that lets you monitor computer temps, speeds, fans, and other specs.

 SpeedFan lets you access hard drive temps — both HDD and SSDs — and change fan speeds to stop your CPU from overheating.